-At its core, smart manufacturing leverages digital connectivity to optimise every part of a producer’s value chain.
+At its core, manufacturing technology leverages digital connectivity to optimise every part of a producer’s value chain.
 Digital automation, integration and monitoring of different kinds of processes come together to unlock material gains and drive incremental efficiencies across borders and time periods.
 This in turn allows businesses to acquire better insight into inventory levels, delivery schedules and demand cycles – allowing for adjustments to the production process.
 Critically, smart manufacturing allows brands to analyse and improve productivity through a series of incremental tweaks rather than sweeping changes to fix what may actually be a small problem.
 Companies that are failing to carry out a precise analysis of their manufacturing process risk overspending and losing out on productivity, efficiency and sustainability gains.
 It would be unimaginable, for example, to reinstall an entire plumbing system to fix a leaky pipe – but this is essentially the problem that many legacy manufacturers face.

-Since it depends on internet connectivity, smart manufacturing needs world-leading digital infrastructure in addition to the physical attributes of conventional production hubs.
+Since it depends on internet connectivity, manufacturing technology needs world-leading digital and data infrastructure in addition to the physical attributes of conventional production hubs.
 Low operating costs, liberal business policies and a supportive operating environment ensure efficient processes.
 In addition, a robust physical infrastructure with access to easy trade routes helps manufacturers reach international clients quickly and effectively.
 For manufacturers operating in the Middle East region, Bahrain offers this logical centre of operations.
 Home to international food production giants such as Arla Foods and Mondelēz International, the Kingdom combines the benefits of conventional production hubs with advanced digital infrastructure – a clear plus for manufacturers looking to revolutionise their operations with the help of new technologies.
 Bahrain, for example, leads the world in commercial 5G adoption, offering businesses the chance to work at internet speeds up to 20x faster than regular mobile internet.
 Regulatory relief and a tech-focused operating environment have also been a mainstay of the Kingdom’s appeal for smart manufacturers.
 Bahrain permits foreign companies 100 per cent ownership in the sector, for example – and 80% of all government activities can be carried out online, meaning licensing and other essential processes happen faster.

 Historically, companies have come to the Kingdom while seeking to improve their regional operations, for reasons of cost, innovation or market access.
-Biscuit and chocolate company Mondelēz International, for example, uses smart manufacturing to customise flavours and package sizes to local tastes across different markets.
+Biscuit and chocolate company Mondelēz International, for example, uses manufacturing technology to customise flavours and package sizes to local tastes across different markets.
 Among other improvements, the producer of brands such as Oreos and Barni upgraded product distribution with a $10 million automatic storage and retrieval system (ASRS) distribution centre.
 The 4000 sqm unit is one of the largest automated distribution centres in the Middle East, using fully automated transfer robots instead of forklifts – cutting loading times to one pallet per minute and enabling plans to have a high shipment capacity of 50 trucks per day.